MicrosoftDocs/azure-docs-powershell/azurermps-6.13.0/AzureRM.Compute/Get-AzureRmVMADDomainExtension.md

 ```

 ## DESCRIPTION
-The **Get-AzureRmVMADDomainExtension** cmdlet gets information about the specified Azure Active Directory (AD) domain extension.
+The **Get-AzureRmVMADDomainExtension** cmdlet gets information about the specified Microsoft Entra domain extension.

 ## EXAMPLES